The Avast bug bounty program

 - This program is only about bugs in Avast itself.
 For example, if you find a bug in a Microsoft library (even if it’s used by Avast), please report it to Microsoft instead (but ideally let us know as well).

-- The program is currently limited to consumer Windows versions of Avast only (i.e.: Avast Free Antivirus, Avast Pro Antivirus, and Avast Internet Security).
+- The program is currently limited to consumer Windows versions of Avast only (i.e.: Avast Free Antivirus, Avast Pro Antivirus, Avast Internet Security and Avast Premier).
 Only bugs in the latest shipping versions of these products will be considered.

 - Payment will be done preferably by PayPal.
 If you can’t accept PayPal (e.g. because it doesn’t work in your country), please get in touch with us and we will try to figure out something else.